dylan-mitchell/UDP/README.md

 # UDP
-My implementation of a UDP client/server relationship To invoke the program first run server.py and then client.py If no command line flags are used then the default is set to 127.0.0.1:5005
+My implementation of a UDP client/server relationship.
+To invoke the program first run server.py and then client.py.
+If no command line flags are used then the default is set to 127.0.0.1:5005

 EX: python .\server.py --port 127.0.0.1:5005